When it comes to safety in the workplace, the state of mind of employees can go a long way towards ensuring a safe and healthy work environment.

 Employees should not rely on the fact that something probably won’t happen.
 Instead, be proactive.
 There is no harm in asking what emergency procedures are in place.
 A false sense of security is the result of poor training and following bad practices, which leads to injuries in the workplace.

-Accidents are inevitable, it is essential for any employer to dedicate the time and resources for safety training and emergency management in order to mitigate these accidents as much as possible.
+Accidents are inevitable, any employer needs to dedicate the time and resources for safety training and emergency management to mitigate these accidents as much as possible.

 Workplace hazards are a serious concern for employers and employees, often resulting in physical injury and eventually psychological trauma.
 Depending on the industry, workplace hazards and the impact of workplace incidents can vary significantly.